BuGlessRB/lockandload/README.md

    `require(id)` before the `require.load()` will return zero, any modules using `require(id)` after the `require.load()` will return a reference to the exports of the reloaded module.
-- `require.load(file)`<br />
+- `require.load(file, attributes?)`<br />
    Asynchronously loads the referenced javascript file.
+   The optional `attributes` argument can contain an object that declares a number of attributes that will be set on the element.
    To centralise file-location management, it is advisable to use `jsa()` calls in the headready section to declare aliases for javascript files which can be used instead of actual file paths in the `require.load()` calls.

 ### Dealing with jQuery
 In order to support legacy code that uses inline `$(function(){...})` scattered